monitoring6/v4l2tools/README.md

 v4l2tools
 ====================

-This is simple V4L2 tools based on libv4l2cpp
+This is simple V4L2 tools based on libv4l2cpp. v4l2reduceFPS_jpeg program which reduces FPS to a given value is added in this fork.

 Dependencies
 ------------